CZ-NIC/knot/doc/reference.rst

   inbound.
 On the other hand, the dropped responses enlarge the time window for possible cache poisoning attack on the resolver.

-- Setting the value to anything larger than 2 is not advisable.
-Too large slip value means more denial of service for legitimate requestors and introduces excessive timeouts during resolution.
-On the contrary, a truncated answer gives the legitimate requestor a chance to reconnect over TCP.
+- Setting the value to anything **larger than 2** will keep on decreasing the outgoing rate-limited bandwidth, packet rate, and chances to notify legitimate requestors to reconnect using TCP.
+These attributes are inversely proportional to the configured value.
+Setting the value high is not advisable.

 *Default:* 1